Framartin/lgv-geometric-transferability/README.md

 Implementation of the **ECCV22** paper **[LGV: Boosting Adversarial Example Transferability from Large Geometric Vicinity](XXX)** by Martin Gubri, Maxime Cordy, Mike Papadakis, Yves Le Traon from the University of Luxembourg and Koushik Sen from University of California, Berkeley.

-⏳️ This ️repository contains the code to fully reproduce the experiments of the paper.
+⏳️ This repository contains the code to fully reproduce the experiments of the paper.
 An easier to use and cleaner implementation will be release soon for future use. ⏳

 ## Abstract

-> We propose transferability from Large Geometric Vicinity (LGV), a new technique to increase the transferability of black-box ad- versarial attacks.
-LGV starts from a pretrained surrogate model and col- lects multiple weight sets from a few additional training epochs with a constant and high learning rate.
+> We propose transferability from Large Geometric Vicinity (LGV), a new technique to increase the transferability of black-box adversarial attacks.
+LGV starts from a pretrained surrogate model and collects multiple weight sets from a few additional training epochs with a constant and high learning rate.
 LGV exploits two geometric properties that we relate to transferability.
 First, models that belong to a wider weight optimum are better surrogates.
-Second, we identify a subspace able to generate an effective surrogate ensemble among this wider opti- mum.
-Through extensive experiments, we show that LGV alone outper- forms all (combinations of) four established test-time transformations by 1.8 to 59.9 percentage points.
-Our findings shed new light on the impor- tance of the geometry of the weight space to explain the transferability of adversarial examples.
+Second, we identify a subspace able to generate an effective surrogate ensemble among this wider optimum.
+Through extensive experiments, we show that LGV alone outperforms all (combinations of) four established test-time transformations by 1.8 to 59.9 percentage points.
+Our findings shed new light on the importance of the geometry of the weight space to explain the transferability of adversarial examples.

-### LGV Technique
+## LGV in a nutshell

 LGV collects weights along the SGD trajectory with a high learning rate during 10 epochs and starting from a regularly trained DNN.

 <img src="lgv/plots/diagram_lr.png?raw=true" alt="Representation of the proposed LGV approach" width="450">
 <p><i>Representation of the proposed LGV approach.</i></p>

-Then, regular attacks (I-FGSM, MI-FSGM, PGD, etc.) are applied on one collected model per iteration.
+Then, regular attacks (I-FGSM, MI-FGSM, PGD, etc.) are applied on one collected model per iteration.

 ### Flatness in the feature space